Stochastic Trust Region Methods with Trust Region Radius Depending on Probabilistic Models: Numerical experiments

-In this part, we construct a specific second order probabilistic model and implement STRME algorithm framework in deep neural network.
-In our work, we consider the limited memory symmetric rank one method (L-SR1) to generate the second order quasi-Newton matrix $B_k$, and build up the second order model $m_k(x_k + d) $ as follows:
+In this part, we construct a specific second-order probabilistic model and implement STRME algorithm framework in deep neural network.
+In our work, we consider the limited memory symmetric rank one method (L-SR1) to generate the second order quasi-Newton matrix $B_k$, and build up the second-order model $m_k(x_k + d) $ as follows:

 where $f_k$ and $g_k$ are defined as the beginning of this section.
 Next, we will show how to update the quasi-Newton matrix $B_k$.

 Let $s_k \stackrel{\Delta}{=} x_{k+1} - x_{k}$ and $y_k \stackrel{\Delta}{=} \frac{1}{b_k}(\sum_{j=1}^{b_k}\nabla f_{i_j}(x_{k+1}) - \nabla f_{i_j}(x_{k})).$ Given a initial matrix $B_0$, provided that $(y_k - B_ks_k)^{T}s_k \neq 0 $, then $B_{k+1}$ can be defined as